WPCD-Workflows/documentation/source/old/isip/public/xml/isip_timeline.rst

    -  Add Visit Kepler Actor (composite version) to the public Kepler distribution
-   -  Finalised release of the ITM control toolbox (link between Scicos and Kepler)
+   -  Finalised release of the EU-IM control toolbox (link between Scicos and Kepler)
    -  Evaluate strategy for parallel I/O for the
       UAL